-Temporary Faculty: Range Elevation
+Contingent Faculty: Range Elevation

-- 1.0 Eligibility: Temporary faculty employees (excluding coaches) shall be eligible for range elevation if they (a) are not eligible for additional Salary Step Increases (SSIs) in their current range and (b) have been employed in their current range for at least five years. - 2.0 Criteria: To be considered for range elevation an applicant a.
-Shall present evidence of excellence in teaching or other assigned duties, and b.
-Shall be allowed to present evidence of professional development or significant contributions to service in the department or school, college, university, or community.

-3.0 The application shall consist of a memorandum including (a) the applicant's request, (b) a complete curriculum vitae, and (c) a summary of contributions to the university and community since initial appointment or last range elevation, whichever is more recent.
+- 1.0 Eligibility: Contingent Faculty employees (excluding coaches) shall be eligible for range elevation if they (a) are not eligible for additional Salary Step Increases (SSIs) in their current range and (b) have been employed in their current range for at least five years. - 2.0 Criteria: Shall present evidence of excellence in teaching or other assigned duties, and Shall be allowed to present evidence of professional development or significant contributions to service in the department or school, college, university, or community. - 3.0 The application shall consist of a memorandum including (a) the applicant's request, (b) a complete curriculum vitae, and (c) a summary of contributions to the university and community since initial appointment or last range elevation, whichever is more recent.